 Pop some shishito peppers into an air fryer to char them up and you have one of the best appetizers.
-For a sweet, spicy, and smoky bite there is nothing more simple yet delicious as these peppers.
-If you have never had one before, they are mild, sweet, with hints of citrus and an almost grassy flavor.
-Every now and again a shishito pepper will be spicy but overall they are tame and a great option for serving a group.
-Think of them as mild somewhere between a sweet bell pepper and a mildly spiced jalapeno.
-Shishito peppers are great for those on a paleo, keto, low-carb, diabetic, low-calorie, Whole30, vegan, or vegetarian diet.
+For a sweet, mildly spicy, and smoky bite there is nothing more simple yet delicious as these peppers.
+If you have never had one before, they are mild, and sweet, with hints of citrus and an almost grassy flavor.

 Just a few ingredients for this shishito pepper recipe and you have a tasty snack, appetizer, or side dish.
 These small peppers have thin skins that blister easily.
 That makes air frying them an obvious choice.
 In just a few minutes in the hot heat of an air fryer, they start to pop a little bit and shrivel as the skins blacken.
 This brings on a smoky flavor similar to grilling but a lot faster and without the hassle of getting your bbq ready.